 5: The Fort of Saint-André

-The Fort de Saint-André , located in Villeneuve-lès-Avignon, although partially accessible to the public, contains abandoned areas that are fascinating for urban explorers.
+The fort of Saint-André , located in Villeneuve-lès-Avignon, although partially accessible to the public, contains fascinating abandoned areas for urban explorers.

 Site Features